 This is one post I am particularly happy to be bringing you!
 We have been trying to stay at Kinomura Camp in Tokigawa for the last five years.
 However, as it is extremely popular we have never been able to secure a booking for a date we wanted.
-This year, 2020, ironically thanks to the Coronavirus, we were finally able to get a booking.
+In 2020, ironically thanks to the Coronavirus, we were finally able to get a booking.

 However, all that being said, Kinomura camp didn’t turn out to be what I thought it would.
 It is a really beautiful location, but as a campsite it has some major failings.
 More about that below!
 I am grateful we went and delighted to cross it off the bucket list.
 It is insanely popular with good reason.
 But while I would recommend it for the nature and scenery, it is strictly on the premise that you can accept its downfalls.